datamoj/datamoj.github.io/_posts/2020-04-16-they-keep-you-safe.md

 <p>A nerve, reaching out through my fingertips, wrapping itself in a part of myself so deep I can’t touch it.
 Fear of being that same way again—of trying to speak, and not being heard, not being cared for.</p></div>
 	<div class="step" data-step="22">
 	<p>My partner hadn’t done anything wrong.
 They showed me their love a thousand-fold, in other ways, and it was selfish to ask for more.
 This was another reason, I thought, to keep this to myself.
 This dark, childish part of myself—a destructive, tempest-like impulse.
 Let him wreak havoc on myself.
 I’ll keep him contained in my thoughts.
 And if he sends nightmares rising up to me, then so be it.</p>
 <p>But things have a way of breaking.
 They always do.
-And it’s on a sun-drenched day that I stand in front of the painting at the Dali.
+And it’s on a sun-drenched day that I stand in front of the painting at the Dalí.
 I may not be asleep, but I might as well be.
 I stand captured by a painting while the world whirls around outside.
 The sheer contrast, the ridiculous of the situation, does not escape me.
 This has to end.</p>
 	</div>
 	<div class="step" data-step="23">
 	 <p><a href="https://imgur.com/Jxky3iE"><img src="https://i.imgur.com/Jxky3iE.jpg" title="source: imgur.com" /></a></p>
-	<p><i>The Dali Museum, St. Petersburg, FL, photograph from expedia.com</i></p>
+	<p><i>The Dalí Museum, St. Petersburg, FL, photograph from expedia.com</i></p>
 	</div>
 	<div class="step" data-step="24">
 	 <p>Your brother hurts you, one nightmare says.
 You’re hurting yourself, says another.
 And no matter how carefully-constructed the justifications, the logic, the decisions of who I want to be and how I want to be—the nightmares always win.</p>